Neighbourhood Plan

 On 21st February 2017 the Shillingstone neighbourhood plan was integrated into the overall development plan for North Dorset.

-The key plan documents are identified below; click on the document to download:
+The key plan documents are identified below; click on the document to download:-

-Map depicting Parish Neighbourhood Plans in Dorset (2020)
+Map depicting Parish Neighbourhood Plans in Dorset (2025)

-Map depicting Parish Neighbourhood Plans in Dorset (2020)
+Map depicting Parish Neighbourhood Plans in Dorset (2025)